 God’s people joined together to pray in greater numbers, and with greater focus, than ever before!
 Grassroots movements on the local, national, and international levels pray for their communities, for countries and people groups, and for important global issues (like the persecuted Church, children at risk, victims of human trafficking, others).
 Go and connect with others around the world to pray for the country, region, or issue you are passionate about!

 The unprecedented harvest of new believers continues across Africa, Asia and Latin America, in contrast to the relative stagnation or decline in the rest of the world.
 We are witnessing a remarkable story of a growing, spreading and diversifying Church.
 Christianity has slightly declined as a percentage of the world's population since 1900 - only the Protestant, Independent and Marginal MegaBlocs have defied this trend to gain a larger proportion of the world's population.
+Some of the most notable developments:

 - Christianity re-affirmed as a global religion.
 The concept of Christianity as a European “white-man’s religion” is demonstrably a myth.
 Though sometimes small in number, all but concealed, or mostly members of a minority people group, there are now Christians living and fellowshipping in every country on earth.
 World mission, globalization and high migration rates have dispersed the Church into every corner of the world, both to previously unevangelized areas and back to traditionally Christian regions where the Church is in sharp decline.